ichigomady/SudokuSolver/README.md

 Run the `app-ui.py`

 ## GUI
 The Graphic User Interface (GUI) is created using the Python Tkinter library.
-Its source code is present in `app-ui.py`
+Its source code is present in `app-ui.py` file.

+## Backend
+The Sudoku is solved using backtracking algorithm.
+The code can be found in `solver.py` file.

 ## Screenshots
 ![1](https://user-images.githubusercontent.com/64647057/196309285-4da56e2d-3702-4df1-9545-4fe1f86cf9fa.png)